tomasbjerre/violation-comments-to-github-gradle-plugin/README.md

 This is a Gradle plugin for [Violation Comments to GitHub Lib](https://github.com/tomasbjerre/violation-comments-to-github-lib).

+It can be used in Travis, or any other build server, to read results from static code analysis like Findbugs, PMD, Checkstyle, JSHint and/or CSSLint and comment pull requests in GitHub with them.

-You can have a look at [violations-test](https://github.com/tomasbjerre/violations-test/pull/1) to see what the result may look like.
+You can have a look at [violations-test](https://github.com/tomasbjerre/violations-test/pull/2) to see what the result may look like.

 ## Usage ##
 There is a running example [here](https://github.com/tomasbjerre/violation-comments-to-github-gradle-plugin/tree/master/violation-comments-to-github-gradle-plugin-example).